GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Programming, it turns out, is hard.
-The fundamental rules are typically simple and clear.
-But programs built on top of these rules tend to become complex enough to introduce their own rules and complexity.
-You’re building your own maze, in a way, and you might just get lost in it.
+> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Linus Torvalds*

 ---
 ## 🏎 Quick Facts